eloyucu/xkx/README.md

   value: "bar"
 ]_

+### get_node_value_list
-`get_node_value_list`: since now we were getting the first value found in the xml that match with the path... but it is obvius that in a xml we can find more than one occurrence of a node "following" a determined path.
+So far, we were getting the first value found in the xml that match with the path... but it is obvius that in a xml we can find more than one occurrence of a node "following" a determined path.
 This function will return a list of values of all nodes found in the param path.
 Example (using this new xml):
 ```
 <Bookstore id="BOOKSTORE">
   <Booking id='0' class='terror booking'>